Formula9/Framework/README.md

 are the commands required to manage portions of the framework (such as cache, generating .phpstorm.meta.php, generating passwords as well as provide an `artisan` clone for migrations.

-## PDO, Eloquent or Formula 9 NineBase PDO Wrapper with Query Builder.
+## PDO, Eloquent or NineBase with Query Builder.

 The current ORM option is `Illuminate Eloquent` with laravel `Model` support (including events and triggers.)
 However, it is not necessary to use Eloquent or any other ORM.
 The framework comes with the ever-present PDO perquisite - packaged